H.R. 909: Crime Victims Fund Stabilization Act of 2025

 What H.R.
 909 actually does.

-Congress gets an audit before the window closes
+An audit lands before the window closes

-Auditors must show their work
+Auditors have to show their methodology

 Who benefits from H.R.
 909?

-State and local victim-service providers
+State and local victim-service organizations

 Whistleblowers in fraud cases

-Congress and grant managers planning ahead
+Lawmakers and fund administrators planning ahead

 Who is affected by H.R.
 909?